anthonyalberto/jquery-ujs-extended/README.md

 * ID : `data: {ajax: {update: 'dom_id'}}` or `data: {ajax: {update: '#dom_id'}}` or `data: {ajax: {update: :dom_id}}`
 * Class : `data: {ajax: {update: '.dom_class'}}`

+###Behavior
+* data-integer.
+If specified and applied to a text field, will prevent the field from being anything but an integer.Optional value: minimum quantity.

 ###Animations?
 Version 2.
 Might be interesting to add support for jQuery standard animations aka Fade In etc ...